YudongNiu/HUB/readme.md

-# A Sketch Propagation Framework for Hub Queries on Non-Materialized Relational Graphs
+# A Sketch Propagation Framework for Hub Queries on Unmaterialized Relational Graphs

 Compile
 -------